Seo Eun-kwang: Military service

-Seo reportedly began military duty by enlisting as an active duty soldier in the military band on August 21, 2018, at the ROK army's 27th division, nicknamed the 'We Will Win' unit in Gangwon-do's Hwacheon County.
+Seo reportedly began military duty by enlisting as an active duty soldier in the military band on August 21, 2018, at the ROK army's 27th division, nicknamed the 'We Will Win' unit in Gangwon Province's Hwacheon County.
 In October 2018, he received first place out of the recruits in the overall results during basic training.
 On March 14, he was selected as ROK-SWC for receiving more than 90 points in sit-ups, push-ups, 3 km running, 10 km full combat gear marching and more.

 He was discharged from the army on April 7, 2020.

 Philanthropy

 In 2017, Seo participated in the Donation Applause 337 Relay Campaign with another 200 entertainers and sports stars.
 The campaign is to share more than three donations and to send warmth to more than three friends and purchase more than 7,000 won.
 This resulting in Seo's 418 fans donated to the Children's Rehabilitation Hospital, a building facility who was fully funded by Seo to treat children with severe disabilities.
 On November 21, 2017, Seo and his fans donated ₩10 million to help children with childhood diabetes.
 Cube Entertainment revealed, "Eunkwang's fans wanted to do something nice for his birthday and started collecting donations for the Korea Diabetes Association, which BtoB works as ambassadors.
 When Eunkwang heard his fans were preparing to donate, he told the label that he wanted to participate as well and he participated in the donation and delivered the scholarship letter himself."

 On April 9, 2019, while serving the military, Seo donated ₩20 million to help the affected areas of the Sokcho Fire through Hope Bridge National Disaster Relief Association.

 In January 2020, Korea Heart Foundation reveals that Seo donated ₩20 million to help financially troubled heart patients at the end of 2019.
 In April 2020, BtoB's fan club 'Melody' donated women's hygiene products to commemorate Seo's discharge.
 The fan club delivered 3,201 sanitary napkins and wipes through World Human Bridge for pregnant women in vulnerable families who are suffering from COVID-19.

-On February 9, 2023, Seo donated 10 million won to help 2023 Turkey–Syria earthquake, by donating money through the Children's Foundation.
+On February 9, 2023, Seo donated 10 million won to help in the 2023 Turkey–Syria earthquake through the Children's Foundation.

 Career

 BtoB

 Seo debuted as the leader and main vocalist of Cube Entertainment's boy group BtoB on March 21, 2012, with the promotional single "Insane".
 The group is currently active with ten mini albums and two studio album.
 Eunkwang also contributed as the lyricist in their fourth mini album, Beep Beep with the song "Melody" that is dedicated to their fans.

-During his enlistment, BTOB promotions continued in his absence, with Minhyuk as the second leader and Sungjae as the third leader till his discharge.